 fresh mozzarella, grated

 - By now your water should be boiling.
-Add salt so that your pasta water tastes like a nicely seasoned soup.
-Cook your pasta for half the amount of time suggested on the box.
-You want to undercook your pasta here, because it will continue cooking when you bake the mac and cheese in the oven.)
+Add salt so that your pasta water tastes like a highly seasoned soup broth.
+Cook the pasta for half the time suggested on the box.
+(You want to undercook your pasta here, because it will keep cooking in the oven.)